simul/Teleport/README.md

 2. Copy `plugins/UnrealPlugin/Plugins/RemotePlay` to `plugins/UnrealDemo/Plugins/RemotePlay`.
 Delete `Binaries` & `Intermediate` directories if present.
 3. Build `UnrealDemo` UE4 project in `Development Editor` configuration.
 4. Package the project for `Windows 64-bit` platform.
 This is recommended for best performance during testing.
+5. Go to Edit->Editor Preferences, General->Performance and disable " "Use Less CPU When in Background"

 ## Building GearVR client application